Running a Mail Server

 - Courier Mail Server comes with Courier-IMAP, which is the popular part of the Courier mail server suite, but Courier-MTA also includes mail relaying features.
 It’s a simpler MTA but somewhat limited.

 - Exim is modern and oriented towards flexibility.
 It’s secure, but not quite as security-oriented as Postfix.
 It’s very customizable, but is one of the most complex MTAs to configure.
-We have guides for Exim on Ubuntu 12.04 and Exim on Debian 6.

 Mail Delivery Agents

-Here are the most popular MDAs available:
+These are some of the most popular MDAs available:

 - Cyrus’s MDA is part of the Cyrus IMAP/POP3 server.
 Cyrus is a modern, security-oriented IMAP/POP3 server designed to run on servers where users do not log in directly.